 - Enabling periodic modal analysis with the sole environmental excitement.

 Figure 14.
 Palazzo Pamphilj with a glimpse of Piazza Navona

 Figure 15.
 The portico of Octavia in the Ghetto area of Rome

 The IOLITEdi-3xMEMS-ACC modules, with their characteristic of very low spectral noise, are particularly suitable for carrying out modal analysis in operating conditions (OMA).
 In addition to the main purpose for which they have been installed, the whole series of artifacts reported above, have allowed arriving at dynamic characterizations, enabling to fully define the dynamic identity card of the artifact under consideration.

-Considering the above, the E-gMeters (3xMEMS-ACC) were not only used in permanent monitoring installations but also in extemporaneous solutions for the dynamic characterization of different types of structures by means of the OMA.
+Considering the above, the IOLITEd 3xMEMS-ACC were not only used in permanent monitoring installations but also in extemporaneous solutions for the dynamic characterization of different types of structures by means of the OMA.

 Here is an example of two city bridges:

 - the famous Ponte del Risorgimento in Rome, with a span of over 100 m among the first reinforced concrete works built in Italy,

 - and the metal pedestrian walkway called the Navetta in Parma.